Parabolic Singular Integrals with Nonhomogeneous Kernels

 \begin{theorem} Let $H$ be a kernel defined on $\rn\setminus \{0\}$, even in the space variable, and satisfying \eqref{eqczn} with $N=1$, i.e., $H\in C\text{-}Z(1)$(i).
 Let $A$ be a regular Lip(1,1/2) function.
 Define the truncated first commutator

 Then $\mathcal{C}_\eps:L^2(\rn) \to L^2(\rn)$ uniformly in $\eps$, i.e.,

 \end{theorem} In the case that $H$ is homogeneous, the result is proved in \cite{H}.
-We shall prove the general case here (which is not much harder).
+We shall prove the general case here.
 We defer the proof to the end of this note, and take Theorem \ref{commutator} for granted for the moment.